-- 5.1 Display a commitment to and adherence of Catholic denominational standards. - 5.2 Display competence to teach the religious education program approved by the Bishop of Prince George. - 5.3 Be willing to take steps to upgrade or maintain a level of religious knowledge and understanding appropriate to a teacher in a Catholic school. - 5.4 Be able to integrate the faith into the entire curriculum.
+- 5.1 Demonstrate commitment and adherence of Catholic denominational standards. - 5.2 Demonstrate competence to teach the religious education program approved by the Bishop of Prince George. - 5.3 Be ready to take steps to upgrade or maintain a level of religious knowledge and understanding appropriate to a teacher in a Catholic school. - 5.4 Be able to integrate the faith into the entire curriculum.